Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 ### Configuring Cassandra:

-The main things we want to configure are the "listen_address", "rpc_address" and the "seeds" in the "cassandra.yaml" file.
+The main things we want to configure are the "listen_address", "rpc_address" and "seeds" in the "cassandra.yaml" file.
 Change the Localhost in all of them to your TheHive public IP address.
 ```
 nano /etc/cassandra/cassandra.yaml
 ```